SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of California Davis School of Medicine discussed a wide range of topics, including personal challenges in pursuing medicine, ethical dilemmas, family influences, and scenarios involving patient care.
-The interview format may have been an MMI (Multiple Mini Interview) based on references to nondisclosure agreements, with questions touching on ethics, patient scenarios, motivations for medicine, and personal attributes.
+Students said most interesting question asked at University of California Davis School of Medicine discussed a range of topics, including ethics scenarios, personal motivations for medicine, challenges faced, handling patient dilemmas, and cultural competence.
+The interview format was noted to be an MMI (Multiple Mini Interview) where respondents may have been subject to a nondisclosure agreement regarding specific details of the questions asked.

 What was the most difficult question?